 In the United States, diesel powers most of the farm and construction equipment.

-The construction of infrastructures, roads and buildings relies upon diesel and the diesel-powered engine.
+The construction of infrastructures, roads, and buildings relies upon diesel and diesel-powered engines.

 Lifting heavy beams to construct a building requires a lift powered by diesel.